LibrariesHacked/schema-librarydata/docs/libraries.md

 #### Locally

-Accurate data on libraries is useful to analyse library provision, especially at a local level.
-For example, a tool to display Plymouth library locations uses location data to assess the population within walking, cycling, or driving distance of a library and compare these visually.
+A tool to display Plymouth library locations uses location data to assess the population within walking, cycling, or driving distance of a library, and compare these visually.

 <figure>
     <img src="{{site.url}}/images/libraries_plymouth.png" alt="Displaying a map with Plymouth Central Library at the centre and walking travel distances around it"/>